hks-9697-v2/whisper-tpu-google/ARCHITECTURE.md

 ### B. `pipeline_long_audio.py` (Offline / Long Audio)
 Designed to handle files that exceed the model's 30-second context window.

-*   **Preprocessing (Chunking):** The input file is decoded entirely into memory and then sliced into 30s segments with a configurable **stride** (e.g., 5s overlap).
-    *   *Stride:* Ensures context isn't lost at the boundaries of chunks.
+*   **Preprocessing (Streaming):** Unlike typical implementations that load 1GB+ WAV files into RAM, this pipeline uses **FFmpeg Streaming**.
+    *   It opens a pipe to `ffmpeg` and reads raw float32 bytes in small chunks (30s + stride).
+    *   This ensures constant, low memory usage regardless of file size (e.g., 10-hour audio).
+*   **Context Management:** Implements a "rolling buffer" logic to handle the overlap (stride) between chunks, ensuring words aren't cut off at boundaries.
-*   **Batching:** The unit of work becomes a "chunk" rather than a "file".
-A single long file produces many batch items.
+*   **Batching:** The unit of work is a "chunk".
+Chunks from a single file are fed into the batcher.
-*   **Post-Processing:** Requires re-assembling the transcribed text from chunks.
-(Note: For simpler throughput benchmarks, this pipeline often counts "samples processed" rather than doing complex timestamp merging).

 ### C. `pipeline_online.py` (Online API Server)
 The most complex and optimized architecture, designed for the "High Throughput, Low Latency" requirements of a production server.